Cantor series expansions of rational numbers: Introduction

 Such investigations can be divided into two groups.
 The first is the investigation of the fractional parts of real numbers represented by Cantor series \eqref{eq: Cantor series}, and the other is the investigation of representations of non-negative integers represented by positive Cantor series of the form

 where $\varepsilon_k\in \Theta_{k}$.

 We give a brief description of these investigations.

-A number of researches are devoted to studying of various types of the normality of numbers represented by Cantor series.
+A number of researches are devoted to studying various types of the normality of numbers represented by the Cantor series.
 In these papers, the notions of Q-distribution normality, Q-normality, and Q-ratio normality, are studied.
-For example, in the papers \cite{{Beros2014}, {Mance_2012}, {Mance_2014}}, the notion of Q-distribution normality is investigated.
-Indeed, one can note the following investigations: relations between various types of the normality (e.g., see \cite{{Beros2014}, {Bill10}}); the average value of the function of the sum of digits in the Cantor series representation of a number (see \cite{Kirschenhofer_Tichy84} and references in the last-mentioned article); a behavior of the frequency of the most frequently used digit among the first digits in the representation of a number (e.g., see \cite{{Erdos_Renyi1959}}); necessary, sufficient, necessary and sufficient conditions for a number to be the number having the property of a certain type normality (see~\cite{{Mance_2012}, {Bill10}, {Mance_2014}}); the completeness of the Lebesgue measure, the density, topological properties, the Hausdorff measure of a set whose elements are numbers having the property of the normality of a certain type (e.g., see~\cite{{Mance_2012}, {Mance_2014}}); the rationality and irrationality of a number, that has the property of the normality of a certain type (see \cite{Bill10}), etc. Note that, in the papers \cite{{Erdos_Renyi1959}, {Erdos_Renyi1959(2)}, {Renyi55}, {Renyi56}, {Renyi58}, {Turan56}}, Hungarian mathematicians P.~Erd\"os, A.~R\'enyi, and P. Tur\'an introduced and studied the problem on normal numbers and other statistical properties of real numbers with respect to large classes of Cantor series expansions.
-Some investigations of Cantor series expansions were published by J.~Galambos in \cite{{Galambos1976}, {Galambos1976(2)}}.
+For example, in the papers \cite{Beros2014}, \cite{Mance_2012}, \cite{Mance_2014}, the notion of Q-distribution normality is investigated.
+Indeed, one can note the following investigations: relations between various types of normality (e.g., see \cite{Beros2014}, \cite{Bill10}); the average value of the function of the sum of digits in the Cantor series representation of a number (see \cite{Kirschenhofer_Tichy84} and references in the last-mentioned article); behaviour of the frequency of the most frequently used digit among the first digits in the representation of a number (e.g., see \cite{Erdos_Renyi1959}); necessary, sufficient, necessary and sufficient conditions for a number to be a number having the property of certain type normality (see~\cite{Mance_2012}, \cite{Bill10}, \cite{Mance_2014}); the completeness of the Lebesgue measure, the density, topological properties, the Hausdorff measure of a set whose elements are numbers having the property of the normality of a certain type (e.g., see~\cite{Mance_2012}, \cite{Mance_2014}); the rationality and irrationality of a number which has the property of the normality of a certain type (see \cite{Bill10}), etc. Note that, in the papers \cite{Erdos_Renyi1959}, \cite{Erdos_Renyi1959(2)}, \cite{Renyi55}, \cite{Renyi56}, \cite{Renyi58}, \cite{Turan56}, P.~Erd\"os, A.~R\'enyi, and P. Tur\'an introduced and studied the problem on normal numbers and other statistical properties of real numbers with respect to large classes of Cantor series expansions.
+Some investigations of Cantor series expansions were published by J.~Galambos in \cite{Galambos1976}, \cite{Galambos1976(2)}.